fofinho666/vpn-dns-playbook/README.md

 - `external` (optional) - if the service should be externally exposed, false by default

 Check `secret_services_example.yml` for an example

+### Homer dashboard
+To add services or configure homer, you need to `ssh` into your server.
+All the homer files are at `~/homer`.

+Refer to [homer documentation](https://github.com/bastienwirtz/homer/blob/main/docs/configuration.md) for more information

 ## Run
 - Run the hole playbook `ansible-playbook run.yml`